-Not usually thought of as pain medications, they can reduce pain related to anxiety, stress, muscular problems.
+They can reduce pain including that related to anxiety, stress, muscular problems.
 Sometimes effective by themselves, they can be more effective when taken in small doses with similarly small doses of opioid pain medications.

 The combination can help the patient keep the dose sizes of both medications small.
 The medications in this group that seem to work best at treating pain, in combination with opioids, are benzodiazepines like: alprazolam (xanax), diazepam (valium), lorazepam (ativan).